ga4gh/data-security/AAI/AAIConnectProfile.md

 ### Conformance for Passport Issuers

+Passport Issuers are used to package Visas into signed Passports.
+Passports are signed JWTs that use [this format](#passport-format) to contain Visas.

 1. Passport Issuers are used to package Visas into signed Passports.

-2. Passport Issuers SHOULD be Brokers.
+2. Passport Issuers MUST be Brokers.

-3. Passports themselves are signed JWTs that contain Visas.
-Passports use [this format](#passport-format).

-4. Passports MUST be signed with a [conformant signing algorithm](#signing-algorithms).
+3. Passports MUST be signed with a [conformant signing algorithm](#signing-algorithms).

-5. Passports MAY be issued from a [Token Endpoint](#term-token-endpoint) using [Token Exchange](#term-token-exchange), with the following clarifications:
+4. Passports MAY be issued from a [Token Endpoint](#term-token-endpoint) using [Token Exchange](#term-token-exchange), with the following clarifications:

-    1. The Token Endpoint MAY support other OAuth2 grant types.
+    1. The Token Endpoint MAY also support other OAuth2 grant types.

     2. Client authentication is REQUIRED (using [OAuth2 client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) is RECOMMENDED).